johnc10uk/snapshot-s3-util/README.md

  -k,--awsAccessKey <arg>      The AWS access key -l,--snapshotTtl <arg>       Delete snapshots older than this value
-                              (seconds) from running HBase cluster -m,--mappers <arg>           The number of parallel copiers if copying to/from S3.
+                              (seconds) from running HBase cluster -m,--mappers <arg>           The number of parallel copiers if copying (same as number of region server) to/from S3.
 Default: 1 -n,--snapshot <arg>          The snapshot name.
 Required for importing from S3